 Once you have information about the wattage, you can easily calculate the amperage, but more of that will come in one of the below sections.

 How Many Amps Does a 55-Inch TV Use?

 The number of amps a 55-inch TV uses varies from model to model and brand to brand.
 But on average, a 55-inch TV uses around 0.98 amps at a 120-volt power outlet and half as much with a 240-volt outlet.

-A 55-inch outlet will generally use more power than a 50-inch model since a more extensive screen requires more energy.
-That’s because a bigger screen means that a larger surface area has to be illuminated, and that requires more electricity.
+A 55-inch TV will generally use more power than a 50-inch model since a more extensive screen requires more energy.
+A bigger screen means that a larger surface area must be illuminated, requiring more electricity.

 I have summarized the average wattage of different 55-inch TVs in this table.
 It compares the wattage of LED, OLED, and LCD TVs.

 A 65-inch is larger than both a 55-inch and 50-inch screen size.
-So, if you compare a 65-inch LED TV with a smaller one of the same brand and type, the bigger one will turn out to be more power intensive.
-That’s pretty obvious considering the surface area of the screen.
+So, if you compare a 65-inch LED TV with a smaller one of the same brand and type, the bigger one will be more power-intensive.
+That’s pretty obvious, considering the surface area of the screen.